-KSSN Spotlight is a showcase of one of our dedicated partners or staff members who work tirelessly on behalf of children and families.
-This month, we are spotlighting Nancy Marshall, Director of the Financial Assistance Division with Kent County Department of Health and Human Services (DHHS).
+KSSN Spotlight is a showcase of one of our dedicated partners or staff members who works tirelessly on behalf of children and families.

 For June, we are shining the brightest of spotlights on Kathy Freberg, longtime KSSN champion and friend.
 Kathy is retiring today after a long and successful career that includes work in community mental health, foster care, and working with homeless women and children.
 Throughout her 10 years at network180, she served as Planning Director for Children and Family Services, and most recently held the title of Chief Clinical Officer.

 For the month of May, we are shining a bright spotlight on Della Marie Levi, our community school coordinator at Martin Luther King, Jr. Leadership Academy in the Grand Rapids Public Schools district.

 For the month of April, we are shining a bright spotlight on Bill Fetterhoff, Superintendent of Godwin Heights Public Schools.
 Mr. Fetterhoff, who is completing his seventh year as Godwin Heights’ superintendent, has extensive experience working in education.
 He began his career as a custodian with Grand Rapids Public Schools in 1979.
 He has also been a classroom teacher, a principal, director of school services, assistant superintendent, and adjunct professor, all prior to becoming a superintendent!
 Additionally, he has been a champion of community schools for many years, serving as a trustee for KSSN’s board, and most recently being voted in as our new board president.